Why study MA Advanced Mental Health Practice at BU?

 The course recognises the diversity of mental health social work, providing practitioners with the opportunity to develop their knowledge and enhance their skills in dealing with complex work.

-Advanced Mental Health Practice graduates can undertake roles such as Approved Mental Health Professional and Best Interest Assessor, and will be able to support roles within mental health and health & social care.
+Advanced Mental Health Practice graduates can undertake the role of an Approved Mental Health Professional and will be able to support roles within mental health and health & social care.

 “This course is fast-paced and challenging, but I have really enjoyed the structure of the law and ethics taught sessions, mixed with practice placement learning experiences.
 I have learned so much and feel confident and ready to work as an enhanced mental health professional.”